-The best Amazon Echo Show tips and tricks
+Amazon Echo Show tips and tricks: Master Alexa on a touchscreen

 Set up your Echo Show

-This might be obvious, but we have to begin somewhere: to get started with Echo Show, place it in a central location, whether that be your kitchen counter, your living room, your nightstand, or wherever, then plug the included power adapter into it and then into a power outlet, and follow the on-screen prompts that appear to select a language, connect to your Wi-Fi, log in to your Amazon account, etc.
+This might be obvious, but we have to begin somewhere: to get started with Echo Show, place it in a central location, whether that be your kitchen counter, your living room, your nightstand, or wherever, then plug the included power adapter into it and then into a power outlet, and follow the on-screen prompts that appear to select a language, connect to your Wi-Fi and log in to your Amazon account.

 You need the free Alexa app to manage your Echo Show and feature options.
 To download the Alexa app, go to the app store on your mobile device and search for the "Alexa app" (or, you can use the links below).
 If you don't have a mobile device, you can go to this Amazon Alexa site from Safari, Chrome, Firefox, Microsoft Edge, or Internet Explorer browsers to manage your Echo Show.